Shashabl0/R_code-Coursera-/README.md

 # R_code-Coursera-
-This contains all the submissions made to coursera-R programming by Johns Hopkins University
+This contains all the code submissions made to coursera-R programming by Johns Hopkins University